openwfm/wrf-sfire-docs/docs/clusters_guide.md

     clas-dev             up   infinite      1   idle clas-devnode-c01

 Real-time system status including temperature, load, and the partitions from `sinfo`, is available in [News and Status Updates](./updates/).

-## Custom Application Software

-Additional software can be installed as modules.
-Software in a module is on the system all the time, "loading" a module just changes your environment so that your commands can find it.
-Installed software and environment modules on our different clusters are generally different.
-See [modules](../modules) for more information.

-We also use Singularity containters, which provide a complete enviroment, avoid software conflicts, and can execute anywhere on the clusters.
-The disadvantage, however, is that you can use only the software installed in the container; the system you are on is not visible from inside the container.

-Using singularity is easy.
-Type, for example,

-    singularity shell /storage/singularity/tensorflow
-    python3

-and you can use many Python packages for machine learning.
-We have containers with statistics software, optimization, molecular chemistry, optimization, and more.
-See [Singularity](../singularity/) for more details.

 **We will be happy to install software and build containers for you, do not hesitate to ask!**